ntoll/ntoll.github.io/article/victorian-python-allegory/index.md

-Into this mix came further considerations: a desire that financial endowments from the Royal Society of Python be made to the deserving poor with the right sort of upstanding constitution, rather than to the afore mentioned artistic types, the morally corrupt and bothersome foreigners barging in on the society's coding crusade for the spread of civilized indentation.
+Into this mix came further considerations: a desire that financial endowments from the Royal Society of Python be made to the deserving poor with the right sort of upstanding constitution, rather than to the afore mentioned artistic types, the morally corrupt, and bothersome foreigners barging in on the society's coding crusade for the spread of civilized indentation.

-Some senior members of the Royal Society of Python, the very people who organised such selective grant giving efforts, preached the virtues of kindness and charity to assemblies of the Python community.
-Thus they attempted to ensure their political manoeuvers appeared ostensibly benign.
+Some senior members of the Royal Society of Python, the very people who organised such _selective grant giving efforts_, preached the virtues of kindness and charity to assemblies of the Python community.
+Thus, they ensured their political manoeuvers appeared ostensibly benign.

 The situation became ugly as such members vied for power and resources within the Royal Society of Python.
 Manipulative machinations, plots, gossip, self promotion and factionalism ran rife.
 The Royal Society of Python was no longer a friendly society of shared fellowship in the craft of coding.
-Those suspected of veering off the conventional straight and narrow path were swiftly condemned in the
+Those suspected of straying from the conventional straight and narrow path were swiftly condemned in the
-[letters page of the London Times](https://www.thetimes.co.uk/topic/letters-to-the-editor) and then subtly ostracised.
+[letters page of the London Times](https://www.thetimes.co.uk/topic/letters-to-the-editor) and subtly ostracised.

 <figure>
 <img src="/images/victorian_group.png" alt="Senior members." title="Senior members."/>